christopher-strack/spymarine/README.md

 - Non-ASCII characters in device names will not be represented correctly and replaced with a placeholder.
 A non-standard encoding seems to be used.

+## Reporting issues

+- Run `tools/make-debug-report.py`
+- Create a new issue on GitHub and attach the debug.log

 ## Author

 Christopher Strack